trevorwslee/TFTImageShow/README.md

 * how the `imageRetrieverTunnel` "tunnel" is used to initiate retrieving of download image data with call to `reconnectForJpegImage()`
 * how the image data (`DDJpegImage`) is received via the tunnel `imageRetrieverTunnel` with call to `readJpegImage()`

-The whole `updateDD` basically is a state-machine that handles the different states (`state`) of the UI processing:
+The whole `updateDD` basically is a "state-machine" that handles the different states (`state`) of the UI processing:
 - `NOTHING` -- just started, or finished download / saving of image; will wait for `imageLayer` being clicked to initiate an image
 - `DOWNLOADING_FOR_IMAGE` -- this state could have been merged with previous stage; anyway, it reconnects `webImageTunnel` to activate an image download
 - `WAITING_FOR_IMAGE_DOWNLOADED`  -- waiting for download image to complete; then will retrieve the download image to be displayed to the TFT LCD screen